New Year’s Resolutions Ideas: 70 Achievable Goals to Set for Yourself

 Documentaries are a great way to learn new information while being entertained.

-Expand your horizons by watching a few documentaries in 2020.
+Expand your horizons by watching a few documentaries and see what you learn.

 62. Start a recipe box or journal